renlabs-dev/communex/README.md

 poetry install --with dev
 ```

-we use [ruff] to lint the codebase, it can [require some enviroment-specific binaries to be installed].
+it can [require some enviroment-specific binaries to be installed][ruff-installation]

 ## Commune compatibility